modabas/ModEndpoints/docs/RequestValidation.md

 When the `EnablePerEndpointRequestValidationCustomization` option is set to true, you can tailor request validation settings for specific endpoints or route groups within their respective `Configure` methods using configuration extension methods.

-- `DisableRequestValidation()`: Turns off request validation for a specific endpoint or all endpoints within a route group.
+- `DisableModRequestValidation()`: Turns off request validation for a specific endpoint or all endpoints within a route group.
-- `EnableRequestValidation()`: Activates request validation for a specific endpoint or all endpoints in a route group, with the option to specify a particular validation service by name.
+- `EnableModRequestValidation()`: Activates request validation for a specific endpoint or all endpoints in a route group, with the option to specify a particular validation service by name.

 ```csharp
 internal class CreateCustomer